Efeoghene-Oghenechovwen/Data-Analysis-on-Walmart-Retail-Sales/README.md

 3).
 Customer analysis
 This analysis aims to identify various customer categories, assess their purchasing patterns, and evaluate the profitability of each category.

+### Questions regarding Product
+- 1).
+How many unique product lines does the data have?
+What is the most common payment method?
+What is the most selling product line?
+What is the total revenue by month?
+What month had the largest COGS?
+What product line had the largest revenue?
+What is the city with the largest revenue?
+What product line had the largest VAT?
+Fetch each product line and add a column to those product line showing "Good", "Bad".
+Good if its greater than average sales Which branch sold more products than average product sold?
+What is the most common product line by gender?
+What is the average rating of each product line?